lesterpereira/INFM600/README.md

 -----
 Files
 -----
+Focul Dataset
 	* Age_Restricted_Homes.csv
 		This file contains the demographic information like Name, Address, City, State, Zipcode, Phone_Number, Minimum Age and Geometric_Location

+Supporting Dataset
 	* Parks.csv
 		This file contains information like FID, Name, Park_ID, Classification, Type_of_park, Address1, Address2, Address3, City, Zip and Geometric_Location of all the parks loacted inside Howard county

  	* Floodplain.csv
 		This file contains FID and Geometric_Location

+Merged Dataset
+	* vAge_Restricted_Homes_Parks
+		This data set uses the data from the focal data set and Parks.csv

 -----------
 Data format